 The fact that pru u'revu (procreation) is a mitzvah is central to Judaism’s worldview.
 This means that this activity is rooted in absolute holiness and goodness.
 Indeed, recognizing the holiness in procreation is the very basis for an ethical outlook.

-If one is unable to perceive the absolute good that comes from the continued survival of the human race, then life itself is merely the lamentable victory of our natural drives over the desire for good.
+If one is unable to perceive the absolute good that comes from the continued survival of the human race, then life itself is merely the lamentable triumph of our natural drives over the desire for good.
 Such a pessimistic view is the root of all negative traits and immoral behavior.
 The ultimate conclusion of such an outlook is that “Might makes right,” that the strong and the fit deserve to rule over the weak.

 The Divine mandate of “Be fruitful and multiply, fill the world” demands that we perfect the world in all aspects.
-We need to advance the world, both physically and spiritually.
+We are charged to advance the world, both physically and spiritually.
 We are commanded to “fill the world” both quantitatively and qualitatively.

-(Adapted from Otzarot HaRe\'iyah vol. II, pp. 518-9)
+(Adapted from Otzarot HaRe\'iyah vol. II, pp. 518-519)